devrahul/NgRxPOC/README.md

 # NgRxPOC
-Hand On Understanding on NgRx Library
+Hand On Exp on NgRx Library